Rafi-Siddiki/KeyCloak-HA/README.md

 ---

-## 6️⃣ Flask Application Deployment Options
+## 6️⃣ Flask Application Deployment Options in VM

 You can deploy the Flask app in **two different ways**.